LEAF-Bering-uClibc/website/bering-uclibc/_posts/2016-05-23-LEAF_Bering-uClibc_6.0.0-alpha1_available.md

 author: kapeka
 layout: post
 ---
+LEAF Bering-uClibc 6.0.0-alpha1 is available for testing.
-It introduces the following major updates and features:
+It is the start of a major upgrade and provides significant improvements for LEAF Bering-uClibc.

 * uClibc has been upgraded to it successor uClibc-ng (version 1.0.14)
 * gcc has been updated to 5.3.0